I'm having problems with Airplay -- help!

 FAQ: What's the best way to configure my NAS for Roon?

-If your media storage or backup location isn't directly connected to your Core machine, you'll need to add that location over the network.
+If your media storage or backup location isn't directly connected to your server machine, you'll need to add that location over the network.
 Whether you're using a NAS, Windows, or Mac machine for storage, adding these locations is easy as long as ...